How to Fix Windows Update Error 0x80244019 on Windows?

 Renaming Catroot2 and SoftwareDistribution Folder

-4. Now start the services again by entering the following commands:
+4. Restart the services you previously stopped by entering the following commands:

 net start wuauserv